 Who doesn’t love a party?
 Fastlane Karting is more than just a Go Karting complex.
-With its themed events nights, outdoor firepit, and public viewing platform, you can get your mates together for a good old knees up at the trackside.
+With its themed events nights, outdoor firepit, and public viewing platform, you can get your mates together for a trackside beer.

-Not content with its reputation for racetrack parties after dark, Fastlane caters for the young’ uns too.
+With its reputation for racetrack parties after dark, Fastlane Karting Sydney caters for the young’ uns too.
 It is the proud host of its very own Junior Race Leagues; courses to inspire and inform youngsters (8-17 years), teaching all aspects of karting, from fitness to driving skills and drills.

 And if you didn’t already think that one of the best spots for Go Karting in Sydney, you can get 2 for 1 karting with their “Twosdays” promotion – bring a friend from 4 pm on Tuesdays for free.